Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 - Many subscriptions can belong to one tenant, but one subscription cannot belong to multiple tenants simultaneously.
 - We can move a subscription to a different tenant, but at any point in time it remains tied to exactly one.

-Why we might transfer:
-Company merger or acquisition
-Reorganizing your Azure environment
-Moving from a personal/test tenant to a corporate tenant

 What is preserved after transfer:

 All resources inside the subscription (VMs, storage, databases, etc.)

 The subscription ID

 What is lost or reset after transfer:

-All RBAC role assignments — must be manually reassigned Managed identities — system-assigned are deleted; user-assigned must be relinked Azure AD-integrated services may break temporarily and need reconfiguration
+All RBAC role assignments — must be manually reassigned

+Managed identities — system-assigned are deleted; user-assigned must be relinked

+Azure AD-integrated services may break temporarily and need reconfiguration

 ## What is a Resource Group?